interferences-at/encreslumieres/OSC.md

 * `/4/raw ,ffffffffffffffffffffff`
 * `/5/raw ,ffffffffffffffffffffff`

-The path includes the spray identifier
+The path includes the painter identifier

 Arguments:
 * Argument 12: force [0-1023] - If it's > 300, it means it's pressed.